Seemavij/shanaya/README.md

 .
 As a site user I want to be able to login and logout so that I can access my profile info

 .
-As a site user I want to be able to receive an email confirmation after sign up so that I can verify my account registration was successful
+As a site user I want to be able to receive an email confirmation after sign up so that I can verify my account registration was successfull

 .
 As a site user I want to be able to have a personalised user profile so that I can view my order history and delivery information